lee-kode/training_notes/PSM-1_Notes.md

 * **What happens when the Product Backlog is not clear enough at Sprint Planning?** Nothing.
 The sprint would be planned anyway.
 We prefer to have "ready" items at the top of the Product Backlog before Sprint Planning, which is done through Product Backlog refinement.
 However, nothing stops our flow of Sprints, for example, we do not delay the Sprint because the items are not ready.
 In such cases, the "unready" items would be selected for the Sprint anyway and refined during the Sprint.
 "Ready" items are those that are clear and small enough to fit into one Sprint.

 * **It's required to use user stories in Scrum?** FALSE.
 It's a good idea to use user stories for describing the Product Backlog items but it's not required.

+* **If it's not possible to complete the Sprint Backlog, who would try to resolve it?** _The Development Team and the Product Owner_

+* **The Product Owner is responsible for preparing the Sprint Goal before the Sprint Planning?** FALSE.
+The Sprint Goal is prepared during the Sprint Planning by the _whole Scrum Team._